 Alternative work options after graduation.

-There are openings for program associate positions which are designed to give self-directed college graduates the opportunity to assume a high level of responsibility within the public interest movement.
-The job requires a two-year commitment and outstanding written and oral skills, and it includes lobbying, research, field organizing, media relations, political writing, and fund-raising.
+There are openings for program associate positions that are designed to give self-directed college graduates the opportunity to assume a high level of responsibility within the public interest movement.
+The job requires a two-year commitment and outstanding written and oral skills, and it includes lobbying, research, field organizing, media relations, political writing, and fundraising.